reshufflehq/reshuffle-google-connectors/doc/GoogleLanguageConnector.md

 `npm install reshuffle-google-connectors`

-_Commonjs_: `const { GoogleLanguageConnector } = require('reshuffle-google-connectors')`

 _ES6 import_: `import { GoogleLanguageConnector } from 'reshuffle-google-connectors'`

-This connector provides an Interface to the Google Language Client.
+This is a [Reshuffle](https://dev.reshuffle.com) connector that provides an Interface to the Google Language Client.

 #### Configuration Options:
 ```typescript